Temple architecture (LDS Church): Manti Utah Temple

-The Manti Utah Temple (3) is described as castellated style with influences of Gothic Revival, Neo-Renaissance, Second Empire and Colonial Revival architecture.
+The Manti Utah Temple (3) is described as castellated in style with influences of Gothic Revival, Neo-Renaissance, Second Empire, and Colonial Revival architecture.
 The temple has four progressive-style ordinance rooms and eight sealing rooms, the final ordinance room being in the French Baroque style.
 The total floor area is 100373 sqft.
-The ordinance rooms feature painted murals. the Creation Room mural is the oldest mural in any LDS temple.
-The murals from the Garden and World rooms were replaced in the 1940s due to extensive water damage.
-One of the more dramatic engineering marvels of the early Mormon pioneers are the open-center, self-supporting, spiral staircases located adjacent to the temple's west tower.
-The Manti Temple is one of two temples (Salt Lake being the other) where the endowment is still performed with live actors, rather than on film.
+The ordinance rooms feature painted murals.
+The Creation Room mural is the oldest in any LDS temple.
+The murals from the Garden and World Rooms were replaced in the 1940s because of extensive water damage.
+A notable engineering achievement of the early Mormon pioneers is the open-center, self-supporting, spiral staircases located adjacent to the temple's west tower.